 Scottsdale is like a supermarket for a rental investor.
 South Scottsdale is a center of various business ventures, research centers and innovation hubs, such as SkySong.
 Old Town is an upscale quarter with gigantic luxurious mall – Scottsdale Fashion Square, various art galleries, and boutiques.
 It is also a center of nightlife, sometimes regarded as the desert version of Miami South Beach.
-This part of the city is comprised of the elegant hotels and condos.
+This part of the city is comprised of elegant hotels and condos.
 The Shea Corridor contains lavish single-family homes, while North Scottsdale is the least built-up part of town currently being actively developed.
 Pick and choose, depending on the amount you are ready to invest.

 Median rental price: $1,300/mo

 An upscale master planned community.
 Desert Ridge is an ambitious corporate urban development project.
 The core of it is CityNorth, mixed-used development with both residential and commercial properties.
 The neighborhood features retail, restaurants, civic and entertainment venues connected to public spaces in the pedestrian-friendly environment.
 The housing is mostly represented by deluxe condos with swimming pools, gyms, and parks on site.
 Located in the vicinity of the business quarters and the major logistic hubs, Desert Ridge is an elite community for white-collar workers and business executives.